ashisgupta/back-end-challenge-1/readme.md

 * Challenge is to build a product add, edit, delete, view and list/search api's.
 * Description: 	An application where the User’s can register with email and password.
 * User have to login using there registered email and password to get API Token
-*				Product add, edit. delete, view and list/search api's can be used with the API Token *
+* Product add, edit. delete, view and list/search api's can be used with the API Token
+* (Send Header Accept: appllication/json)
+*
 * The Products table have required fields name. image url, available sizes, price and category.
 * Here, Name is kept unique and all other fields are compulsory.
 * Url should be valid URL.
 *
 * Version 1.0

 ### How do I get set up? ###